 Blockchain can be informally defined as a distributed digital ledger of cryptographically signed transactions that are grouped into blocks.
 [20] Each block is cryptographically linked to the previous one (making it tamper evident) after validation and undergoing a consensus decision.
 As new blocks are added, older blocks become more difficult to modify (creating tamper resistance).
-New blocks are replicated across copies of the ledger within the network, and any conflicts are resolved automatically using established rules.
+New blocks are replicated across copies of the ledgers within the network, and any conflicts are resolved automatically using established rules.
 This give its characteristics to sustain threat against integrity and availability of information.
 At the same time, with consensus as vital part of Blockchain, it allows members of Blockchain network to systematically “trusted” each other without the need of mutuality trust or physical agreement.
-Additionally, as distributed decentralized network, Blockchain require each member to passively share information with each other.
-By the way, since the introduction of the first Blockchain based cryptocurrency named ‘Bitcoin’, there are many Blockchain platform and service provider entered the industry.
-One of major platform adopt by many kinds of application is Ethereum.
+Additionally, as distributed decentralized network, Blockchain requires each member to passively share information with each other.
+Since the introduction of the first Blockchain based cryptocurrency named ‘Bitcoin’, there are many Blockchain platforms and service providers entered the industry.
+One of major platform adopt by many kinds of applications is Ethereum.
 Ethereum was the first major platform that introduce usage of Blockchain in the field of application other than cryptocurrency with its ‘Smartcontract’.
-Smartcontract allow developer to publish logic model or computational algorithm into Blockchain which enable a while variety of usage for the technology [21], [22].
+Smartcontract allows developers to publish logic models or computational algorithms into Blockchain which enables a while variety of usage for the technology [21], [22].

-As for addressing issues regarding health information sharing between different enterprises, there are concepts of utilizing Blockchain for the purpose proposed by Mayo Clinic and the one named “MedRec” MIT.
+As for addressing issues regarding health information sharing between different enterprises, there are concepts of utilizing Blockchain proposed by Mayo Clinic and “MedRec” MIT.
 Both introduce an effective way with potential to utilize Blockchain technology for information sharing in healthcare enterprise environment.
 The work given great demonstration of how decentralization offered by Blockchain can resolve trust issue where each enterprise require “trust” before beginning to share their information with others.
 However, both solutions are not yet directly introduced how Blockchain can help mitigate cyber-security threats threatening integrity and availability of data in healthcare domain.
-In this work we propose a solution that can solve data integrity and availability issues while help reduce the friction of allowing health document sharing between different enterprises by utilizing Ethereum’s Smartcontract to enable implementation of IHE XDS.b Profile concept with Blockchain.
+In this work, we propose a solution that can solve data integrity and availability issues while help reduce the friction of allowing health document sharing between different enterprises by utilizing Ethereum’s Smartcontract to enable implementation of IHE XDS.b Profile concept with Blockchain.

-This paper will explain about our work in 6 main sections.
-Begin with the explanation about related work that inspire our design in section II, following with background knowledge which our work is based on in section III.
-Then we move into the detail of design method in section IV before dive into implementation technic for concept demonstration in section V. At last, wrap up the concept propose in this work for conclusion in section VI and end with discussion for this work in section VII.
+This paper provides sufficient information in six main sections.
+It begins with the related works that inspire our design in section II, following with background knowledge which our work is based on in section III.
+Then, we move into the detail of design method in section IV before dive into implementation technic for?demonstration in section V. At last, we wrap up the concept propose in this work for conclusion in section VI and end with discussion for this work in section VII.

 RELATED WORK